-Blessed Jacinta and Francisco Marto - The Youngest of Saints « Catholic Insight
+Blessed Jacinta and Francisco Marto - The Youngest, but not the Least, in the Kingdom of Heaven « Catholic Insight

 Why doesn’t Our Blessed Lady show hell to sinners?
 If they could see it they would never commit any more sins.

-The answer might be the same as the one Abraham gave to the rich man.
+The answer might be the same one Abraham gave to the rich man.
 Even if they saw, would they believe?
 And is not every sin a small prelude of hell?

 Ironically, Jacinta died without the last rites, as the hospital chaplain claimed she was in no immediate danger.
-So she went to God alone, as she had predicted, her soul so pure that the Almighty welcomed her without these usual means of purification.
+So she went to God alone, as Our Lady told her she would, her soul so pure that the Almighty welcomed her without these usual sacramental means of purification.
+Her body was exhumed twice decades later – in 1935 and 1951 – and was found to be incorrupt, in a state of perfect preservation.

 Their beatification was delayed for decades, as it was claimed they were too young to understand the concept of ‘heroic virtue’.
 Yet one might peruse Saint Thomas’ description of Confirmation, arguing that it should be given at the ‘age of discretion’, at the very dawn of reason: